andrew01144/Tasmota-SomfyRTS/README.md

 I have been using this solution since July 2022 with 100% reliability.
 I use the Stateless mode, with my host computer maintaining the rolling code, current position, and calculating the move-time to travel to the requested position.
 I use an FS1000A modified to 433.42MHz, with an RC filter on the IRsend pin.
 Prior to this, I used an ESP8266 running my own code since May 2018, but have recently been on a mission to eliminate my own firmware from devices in my house.

-The other capabilities (Stateless mode, Integration with Tasmota Shutters and Blinds, CC1101, IR_SEND_USE_MODULATION=0, and using unfiltered IRsend) have all been tested, but not with months of usage.
+The other capabilities (Stateful mode, Integration with Tasmota Shutters and Blinds, CC1101, IR_SEND_USE_MODULATION=0, and using unfiltered IRsend) have all been tested, but not with months of usage.

 ---